For a long time, the real shopping in Sevier County was done in Pigeon Forge and Gatlinburg.

 Pigeon Forge had the outlets.
 Gatlinburg had a variety of niche shops.

-But over the last 20 years, Sevierville has – in many ways – laid claim to the best shopping in the region, attacking specifically the business that used to go to Pigeon Forge.
+But over the last 20 years, Sevierville has – in many ways – laid claim to the best shopping in the region, targeting specifically the business that used to go to Pigeon Forge.

 But the Forge is fighting back.
 While the outlets of the old days are either gone or fading, dozens of new shops in new locations have risen in their place.

-Here are a few of our favorite places to go shopping in Pigeon Forge, new and old.
+Here are a few of our favorite places to go shopping in Pigeon Forge:

 But if you’re looking for great gift ideas, the various shops in Dollywood offer one-of-kind knick-knacks.
 Plus, you get to take a break from shopping for rides and shows.